Building your own MCP server for Claude Code: a working tutorial

 4. Sub-process safety matters

 The execSync example above is fine for trusted personal use.
-For a real server you’d want to validate repoPath against a whitelist, escape arguments properly, or use a structured git library (isomorphic-git, etc.).
+For a real server you would want to validate repoPath against a whitelist, escape arguments properly, or use a structured git library (isomorphic-git, etc.).
 MCP servers expose your machine to the LLM — treat them with appropriate paranoia.

 5. Performance: keep responses small